Acearl/Obituary-web-scraper/README.md

 kinda morbid I know.
 But its a utility I liked making and found useful as pre research for the upcoming tax sale.
 It took much longer than I expected to make it tbh.
 Apparently This paticular website doesnt hide the api requests to only be from the webpage itself.
 So the data can be queried directly.
-Not how I would have done the website but who knows.
+Which is a security vulnerability on their end.